OmerDavid2312/Store-Financial-Managing-Angular/README.md

 # financial-manager
-Track Expenses and Incomes of the store and manage clients who owe money to the store
+Track Expenses and Incomes of the store and manage clients who owe money to the store *To install this project, Run the command : npm install
 <hr>
 The system created with Angular8 and Firebase Database.
 <hr>